Creating and running container images

 %runscript

 python3 -c 'print("Hello World!
-Hello from our custom Apptainer image!")'
+Hello from our custom Apptainer image!")'- Build the image remotely and then run it locally:

 module load apptainer